olm3ca/Galaxy-Chromebook/README.md

 Burn ISO, boot and configure.
 For Windows, you will need a driver utility beyond what Windows Update can find on its own.
 Driver Booster is one option, or try [Snappy](https://www.snappy-driver-installer.org/)
  - A note for Manjaro / Fedora Linux users (thanks @sos-michael for the tips!):
  - MrChromebox's firmware v4.13 defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
 Passing the kernel parameter  `mem_sleep_default=deep` will ensure sleep works correctly.
  - In Fedora, you may need to blacklist `elants_i2c`.
 It was hanging sleep for some users.
-Do this in terminal: `echo "blacklist elants_i2c" | sudo tee /etc/modprobe.d/unneeded-modules.conf`
+Do this in terminal: `echo "blacklist elants_i2c" | sudo tee /etc/modprobe.d/blacklist.conf`
+ - For touchscreen to work, @CabbageSong found a great solution - use the same procedure as the previous tip: "Add blacklist atmel_mxt_ts to /etc/modprobe.d/blacklist.conf and it works after reboot."
+It appears the atmel touchscreen driver hijacks the Elan touchscreen of this machine.

 ## Step 4: Install MacOS Catalina
 Download the lastest version of Opencore.
 Catalina is recommended for this hardware.
 We have non-working native nvram, so Big Sur will not install until this is fixed in a future firmware update from MrChromebox.
 Emulated nvram does seem to work.